cidgoh/ontotraining/.github/ISSUE_TEMPLATE/training--new-term-request--ntr-.md

 ### New Term Request (NTR)

 _Please fill in the appropriate fields with the desired information and delete unused fields.
-You may request multiple terms in a single issue - delete annotation fields that are irrelevant to your request.
+You may request multiple terms in a single issue.
 We cannot guarantee requests will be taken exactly as specified, changes may be made at the discretion of the curator._

 ## [Term Label] [Term ID]
 **Ontology:**